n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 * Connection #0 to host 127.0.0.1 left intact
 ```

 Bad things can happen when a web application serves user-provided files.
-This being a PHP application, the first thought should be, 'can I upload a PHP file?' and the second, 'will it exectue?'
+This being a PHP application, the first thought should be, 'can I upload a PHP file?' and the second, 'will it execute?'

 Modify the request above to use a `.php` filename and replace the file contents with a quick `shell_exec` to `cat` the flag.
+[OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) shown here since this is AppSec USA after all.

 ![RCE Cornucopia](/img/rce-cornucopia/rce5-002.png)

-Answer to the firest question is yes, we can upload PHP files.
+Answer to the first question is yes, we can upload PHP files.
 But will it execute?

 ```
 # curl -v http://127.0.0.1:8085/uploads/b0d0320f1440a2b9a325ead8338cd45aabc89740b8ea633c7dc4a5c856a6215a.php